luy1021/Algorithm_Test/README.md

 ```
 <!-- Nop File -->
 #### Nop File
 In the nop file, we divided the products according to product categories.
-Taking the code file "Pinop110. m" as an example, we first input the correlation coefficient required by the model.
+Taking the code file "pinop110.m" as an example, we first input the correlation coefficient required by the model.
 ```
 a1=1.29;a2=1.20;a3=1.23;b1=0.13;b2=0.27;b3=0.34;
 x1=0;x2=0;x3=0;t=1;
 ```
 After that, the market share is established as the decision variable and the single-period profit maximization is taken as the goal.
 The code is as follows:
 ```
 syms q1 q2 q3
 eq1=a1-log(q1)-1+log(1-q1-q2-q3)-(b1/(1-q1-q2-q3))*(q1/b1+q2/b2+q3/b3);